-- 36. The Chair of the Tribunal for the particular case shall determine whether the proceedings shall be dealt with on the basis of written representations, or at an oral hearing, or both, provided that the Chair shall normally determine that an oral hearing shall take place if one of the parties requests it. - 37.
-The decision of the Tribunal shall be notified in writing to the parties, and to the Registrary. - 38.
+36. The Chair of the Tribunal for the particular case shall determine whether the proceedings shall be dealt with on the basis of written representations, or at an oral hearing, or both, provided that the Chair shall normally determine that an oral hearing shall take place if one of the parties requests it.

+- 37. The decision of the Tribunal shall be notified in writing to the parties, and to the Registrary. - 38.
 The Chair of the Panel of Referees and the Chair of the Tribunal may from time to time make procedural rules about the respective procedures, either of general application, or in respect of a particular case.
-A decision of the Tribunal in a particular case shall bind the parties, subject to any rights which a member of the academic staff has under the Schedule to Statute C, to any disciplinary proceedings brought by the University under Statute D and the Schedule to Statute C, to any review proceedings before the Commissary under Statute A IX 3-10, to any legal proceedings, and in respect of students, to any relevant student complaints or adjudication procedures.
+A decision of the Tribunal in a particular case shall bind the parties, subject to any rights which a member of the academic staff has under the Schedule to Statute C, to any disciplinary proceedings brought by the University under Statute D and the Schedule to Statute C, to any review proceedings before the Commissary under Statute A IX 3-10, to any legal proceedings, and in respect of students, to any relevant student complaints or adjudication procedures. - 39.
+The Registrary shall designate a person to act as Secretary of the Panel of Referees, and as Clerk of the Tribunal.